mbari-org/raziel/README.md

 # raziel

 Raziel is a configuration server, the keeper of secrets.
-It can be used to lookup the configuraiton of a M3/VARS installation
+It can be used to lookup the configuration of a M3/VARS installation.

 ## Usage